avkliskova/sverona.github.io/content/blog/gcd-ln.md

 &\approx \frac{6}{\pi^2} \sum\_{n=1}^N \frac1n \left\lfloor \frac{N}{n} \right\rfloor^2 - \frac{\ln N + \gamma}{\pi^2}.
 \end{aligned}\\]

-I don't think this can be further simplified.
-It looks kind of like Mobius inversion, but the summation is wrong.
-Maybe there's a fun trick to be found, but I don't see it.
+I don't think this can be further simplified.{{% sidenote %}}It looks kind of like Mobius inversion, but the summation is wrong.
+Maybe there's a fun trick to be found, but I don't see it.{{% /sidenote %}}

 It's really fascinating how deeply the GCD and \\(\pi\\) are linked.
 I have absolutely no idea why.